mariojvargas/mcvm-model-view-controller-message-handler/README.md

-# MVCM: Model View Controller + Message Handler
+# MVCM: Model View Controller + Service Mediator

 This is an attempt at proposing the use of the Mediator Pattern as a good practice for decoupling MVC/API controllers from other domain logic in order to adhere to the [Single Reponsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and achieve greater [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 The new acronym I am proposing is simply "MVCM".
-As a disclaimer, it has nothing to do with my initials. :-)
+In full disclosure, it has nothing to do with my initials. :-)

-I considered other terms, such as "Mediated MVC", "Messaging-Based Model View Controller (MMVC)", etc., but the expanded term used in the title above makes the intention clearer--or so I think.
-The reason for using the phrase "Message Handler" over "Mediator" is that, at its root, the Mediator Design Pattern is a messaging mechanism.
-The "+" sign in the above title implies that it's an optional design decision for simpler projects, but you can easily transition to it if the need arises.
-My recommendation is to use the pattern for both simple and large projects.
+I considered other terms, such as "Mediated MVC", "Messaging-Based Model View Controller (MMVC)", "Model View Controller + Message Handler", "Model View Controller + Mediator", etc., but the expanded term used in the title above makes the intention clearer--or so I think.
+I was almost settled for the term "Model View Controller + Message Handler", but after doing additional research, I was reminded that there are Message Handlers already in MVC, but they serve a different purpose.
+The reason for using the phrase *"Service Mediator"* over "Mediator" is that, at its root, the Mediator Design Pattern is a messaging mechanism that helps to decouple a component from direct communication with dependencies, such as services, domain services, repositories, DbContexts, etc. The word "Service" is a way to encompass all of these dependencies in a typical enterprise application.
+The "+" sign in the above title implies that it's an optional design *methodology* for simpler projects, but you can easily transition to it if the need arises.
+My recommendation is to apply this design methodology for both simple and large projects.

 Using the Mediator Pattern has its drawbacks.
-One of them can be clearly seen in the implementation of the HTTP PATCH method in the [TodosController.cs](TodoMediatR.Demo.Api/Controllers/TodosController.cs) file.
-[See this somewhat relevant discussion](https://softwareengineering.stackexchange.com/questions/352796/is-cqrs-mediatr-worth-it-when-developing-an-asp-net-application) about the worthiness of using the CQRS pattern and MediatR.
+One of them can be clearly seen in my implementation of the HTTP PATCH method in the [TodosController.cs](TodoMediatR.Demo.Api/Controllers/TodosController.cs) file.
+There is a lot going on there, but I think it's a shortcoming in the design of the JsonPatch API in .NET Core.
+In addition, [see this somewhat relevant discussion](https://softwareengineering.stackexchange.com/questions/352796/is-cqrs-mediatr-worth-it-when-developing-an-asp-net-application) about the worthiness of using the [CQRS pattern](https://martinfowler.com/bliki/CQRS.html) and MediatR.
+And now that I mention CQRS, the file and naming convention used in this project under the [Features](TodoMediatR.Demo.Api/Features) directory are inspired by the CQRS pattern.

 ## REST API Demo using MediatR

-The sample project in this repository is a demonstration of using the MediatR Nuget package with the classic TODO App, which lets you easily implement the Mediator Design Pattern in MVC.
+The sample project in this repository is a demonstration of using the MediatR Nuget package with the classic TODO App, which lets you easily integrate the Mediator Design Pattern in an MVC application.

 Original `TodoController` code can be found at [https://github.com/aspnet/Docs/blob/master/aspnetcore/tutorials/first-web-api/samples/2.1/TodoApi/Controllers/TodoController.cs](https://github.com/aspnet/Docs/blob/master/aspnetcore/tutorials/first-web-api/samples/2.1/TodoApi/Controllers/TodoController.cs), which is part of a tutorial on ASP.NET Core 2.1 found at the following URL: [https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-vsc?view=aspnetcore-2.1](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-vsc?view=aspnetcore-2.1).